agusavior/cdk-prototype/infrastructure/README.md

 8. Find some "namespaces" list.
 9. Paste the copied namespaces that you copied in the step 5.
 10. Save it.
-11. Wait until the command `cdk deploy` finishes.
+11. Wait until the command `cdk deploy` finishes, this takes like 15 minutes.

 ### Can't delete the stack with cdk destroy